 From February 1994 to September 1997, Mr. Cameron practiced law at Russell McVeagh McKenzie Bartleet & Co., in Auckland, New Zealand.
 He joined Cravath in 1998 and became a partner in 2005.

+Mr. Cameron was recognized by the 2014 edition of The Best Lawyers in America as a leader in commercial litigation.
 In 2008, Lawdragon named Mr. Cameron to its list of 100 Lawyers You Need to Know in Securities Litigation and in 2008, 2011 and 2012 selected him as one of 500 Leading Lawyers in America.
 Mr. Cameron was recognized from 2009 through 2013 by Benchmark Litigation for his litigation work.
 He is a member of the International Bar Association.
 Since 2010, Mr. Cameron has co‑authored a chapter in the book The Dispute Resolution Review, published annually.

 Mr. Cameron may be reached by phone at 212‑474‑1120 or by email at email@example.com.